Nearshoring in Latin America

 Quito, Ecuador’s capital city, is the proud hub of a rapidly-expanding software development workforce.
 The city houses some of the country’s best universities, which feature exacting computer science programs that graduate an average of 1,200 students per year (Laughlin, 2011).
 It also features a booming young professional population– a combination of factors that adds up to a young, growing, and highly-trained IT talent pool (THE Latin American Rankings, 2018) (Leary, 2019).

 On the US News and World Report’s Best Countries Ranking, Ecuador actually scores higher than the U.S. in the “Open for Business” category.
 Further, president Lenin Moreno passed the Productive Promotion and Attraction of Foreign Investment Law in 2018, making it even more attractive for certain outsourcing industries (IT being one of them) to benefit from investments.
-IT nearshoring enterprises enjoy tax exoneration and eased bureaucracy, with ample talent that’s trained in international business culture.
+Nearshoring IT staffing enterprises enjoy tax exoneration and eased bureaucracy, with ample talent that’s trained in international business culture.

 Government-supported IT Industry